great-expectations/great_expectations/docs/docusaurus/docs/cloud/alerts/manage_alerts.md

 2. Click a Data Asset in the **Data Assets** list.
 3. Click the **Expectations** tab and then **Alerts**.
 4. Click the **toggle switch** to disable email alerts for the Data Asset.

-## Delete an email alert

-Email alerts are deleted automatically when you delete the user or a Data Asset associated with the alert.